xVENOOMx/xVENOOMx/README.md

 ## Now im going to show an example of if statemant

-if statement help us to solve problems. when we need to compare to states.
+if statement help us to solve problems. \n when we need to compare to states.

 ```swift